madrakas/ars-fix/README.md

 ## 🌟 About

 It's a small Wordpress plugin.
-It allows you to insert custom CSS and JS code to a Wordpress blog without modifying the theme.
+It allows you to insert custom CSS, PHP and JS code to a Wordpress blog without modifying the theme or creating a child theme.

 This is a part of my Wordpress Tools Set.